Investing in countries outside of Canada has never been easier, with easy access to international ETFs and stocks on most trading platforms.

-Investing in international equities without currency hedging essentially means you are taking on additional exposure through foreign currency and exchange rate movements.
+Investing in international equities without currency hedging means you are taking on additional currency risk exposure through foreign currency exchange rate movements.

 The currency exchange rate movements of the Canadian dollar versus other currencies, like the US dollar, can negatively or positively impact the value of your investment returns when the value of one currency changes against that of the other.

 Example of currency hedging (hedged): Suppose you have invested in a fund that tracks the S&P 500 Index, (such as Vanguard VSP) and currency-hedges it against the Canadian dollar.
 If USD loses 10% in value over the CAD, there is no loss to your ETF because it is currency-hedged.